johno/pixyll/_posts/2022-02-20-what_does_llc_mean.md

 Other parts of the structure you should consider before you go all-in on an LLC are the Articles of Organization and an Operation Agreement.

 Founders must gather the necessary information for the Articles of Organization and put a plan into place with an Operation Agreement.
-The Articles of Organization are different from an operating agreement.
+The Articles of Organization are different from an Operation Agreement.

-Operation agreements cover the more detailed, finer inner workings of your LLC.
-Articles of Operation cover the main points of information necessary for registering your LLC.
+Operation Agreements cover the more detailed, finer inner workings of your LLC.
+Articles of Oganization cover the main points of information necessary for registering your LLC.

 For your Articles of Organization, you’ll need the following: